wpilibsuite/frc-docs/source/docs/software/driverstation/driver-station.rst

 The Setup Tab contains a number of buttons teams can use to control the operation of the Driver Station:

-1. Team Number - Should contain your FRC Team Number.
+1. :guilabel:`Team Number` - Should contain your FRC Team Number.
 This controls the mDNS name that the DS expects the robot to be at.
 Shift clicking on the dropdown arrow will show all roboRIO names detected on the network for troubleshooting purposes.
-2. Dashboard Type - Controls what Dashboard is launched by the Driver Station. :guilabel:`Default` launches the file pointed to by the "FRC DS Data Storage.ini" (for more information about setting a :ref:`custom dashboard <docs/software/driverstation/manually-setting-the-driver-station-to-start-custom-dashboard:Manually Setting the Driver Station to Start Custom Dashboard>`).
+2. :guilabel:`Dashboard Type` - Controls what Dashboard is launched by the Driver Station. :guilabel:`Default` launches the file pointed to by the "FRC DS Data Storage.ini" (for more information about setting a :ref:`custom dashboard <docs/software/driverstation/manually-setting-the-driver-station-to-start-custom-dashboard:Manually Setting the Driver Station to Start Custom Dashboard>`).
 By default this is Dashboard.exe in the Program Files (x86)\\FRC Dashboard folder. :guilabel:`LabVIEW` attempts to launch a dashboard at the default location for a custom built LabVIEW dashboard, but will fall back to the default if no dashboard is found. :guilabel:`SmartDashboard` and :guilabel:`Shuffleboard` launch the respective dashboards included with the C++ and Java WPILib installation.  :guilabel:`Remote` forwards LabVIEW dashboard data to the IP specified in :guilabel:`Dashboard IP` field.
-3. Game Data - This box can be used for at home testing of the Game Data API.
+3. :guilabel:`Game Data` - This box can be used for at home testing of the Game Data API.
 Text entered into this box will appear in the Game Data API on the Robot Side.
 When connected to FMS, this data will be populated by the field automatically.
 4. Practice Mode Timing - These boxes control the timing of each portion of the practice mode sequence.
 When the robot is enabled in practice mode the DS automatically proceeds through the modes indicated from top to bottom.
 5. Audio Control - This button controls whether audio tones are sounded when the Practice Mode is used.